 We encourage group/ensemble based learning, where each student learns and plays a different part, however simple, to help keep students engaged.
 Board games, movement and singing are also used to help reinforce music theory concepts.

 I teach individual and group piano lessons in my studio, and will travel to a students home, a community center, or to a school, to accommodate a student's schedule.

 I have been playing piano for over 20 years, have a Master's in Music from Arizona State University and love sharing my passion with my students!

 I believe in providing exciting piano lessons that are engaging, relevant and fun.

 I believe in piano lessons that focus not only on gaining technique but on creating that 'aha' moment and cultivating a life long love for music.

 After living in Anchorage Alaska for the past 3 years, my husband, daughter and I recently moved to Tacoma.
 While in Anchorage I taught a studio of around 35 students with age ranges from 4 to adult.
 I also performed regularly with the Anchorage Opera and Anchorage Symphony on french horn.
 I have a BM in Music Performance from University of the Pacific and an MM in Music Performance from Arizona State University.
-I have played piano for over 20 years and have played french horn for over 15.
+I have played piano for over 20 years and french horn for over 15.
 I love music and I love sharing it with people!

-When I'm not doing music, I love reading, hiking and
+When I'm not doing music, I love reading, hiking and running!